yardsale8/tenure-portfolio/content/criterion1/curriculum_design.md

-two courses, I piloted using the supplementary material developed for STAT 210 as a mechanism for satisfying a STAT 210 requirement, where students complete the additional activities and assessments designed for STAT 210 and are receive a course substitution upon completion.
+two courses, I piloted using the supplementary material developed for STAT 210 as a mechanism for satisfying a STAT 210 requirement, where students complete the additional activities and assessments designed for STAT 210 and can receive a course substitution upon completion.

 ## Summary